AdamCraven/angular-fng/README.md

 <img src="http://www.adamcraven.me/images/fng-directives/fng-event-anim.gif" width="360" alt="fng-event">

 LEFT: Using ng-event.
 RIGHT: Using fng-event, not refreshing all the watchers in an app.

+## Why

+Not sure what's it all about?
+Have a read here: http://www.adamcraven.me/increasing-performance-on-large-angular-apps/

 ## Installation